Coral Ridge Avenue Improvements

 Coral Ridge Avenue Improvements: Oakdale Boulevard to Forevergreen Road

-Coral Ridge Avenue from Oakdale Boulevard to Forevergreen Road will undergo total reconstruction in 2018.
-This is the final section of Coral Ridge Avenue that needs to be improved.
+Coral Ridge Avenue from Oakdale Boulevard to Forevergreen Road underwent total reconstruction in 2018 and continued in 2019.
+This is the final section of Coral Ridge Avenue to be improved.

-After work is complete, this widened one mile stretch of Coral Ridge Avenue will feature:
+This widened one mile stretch of Coral Ridge Avenue features:

 - Four lanes (widened from the current two lanes), with a raised center median and dedicated turn lanes at all intersections

 - Upgraded traffic signals at both Oakdale Boulevard and Forevergreen Road

 - New traffic signals at both University Parkway and Wheaton Road

 - New pedestrian tunnel just north of Oakdale Boulevard

 - New 10' trail along the west side of Coral Ridge Avenue

 - New storm sewer system and stormwater quality enhancements